2023 Best Accounting Schools in Maryland

 On average, accounting graduates from Salisbury take out $23,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $276, based on a 10-year repayment plan.

-Stevenson University did quite well in this year’s ranking of the best schools for accounting students.
-It came in at #6 on the list.
+With a ranking of #6, Stevenson University did quite well on this year’s best schools for accounting students.
 Located in the rural area of Stevenson, Stevenson is a private not-for-profit college with a small student population.

 The average amount in student loans that accounting majors at Stevenson take out is $21,500.

-University of Maryland Global Campus landed the #7 spot in the 2023 rankings for the best accounting programs.
+University of Maryland Global Campus came in at #7 in this year’s edition of the Best Accounting Schools in Maryland ranking.
 UMGC is a fairly large public school located in the large suburb of Adelphi.

 After completing their degree, accounting graduates from UMGC carry an average student debtload of $27,000.